 School yearbook printing is a time-honored tradition.
 Yet, many in today’s younger generation of students want a yearbook that reflects the modern world.
 Softcover bindings offer a wide variety of design and print options that are ideal for schools and organizations looking for a yearbook that doesn’t fit the traditional mold.

-Saddle-stitch is an economical binding method generally used for yearbooks with a low page count.
+Saddle stitch booklet printing is an economical binding method generally used for yearbooks with a low page count.
 The pages are printed on large sheets of paper that are folded in half and nested inside each other.
 During the binding process, the pages are stapled together through the fold line of the yearbook.
 No adhesives are used.
-The page limits for Saddle-stitch are 4-64 PDF pages.
+The page limits for Saddle Stitch Booklet Printing is 4-64 PDF pages.